 Texas Fishing-World Class Fresh and Saltwater Fishing

 Texas' Fishing is fishing at its best.
 Texas has it all.
 From Walleyes in the Texas Panhandle, Largemouth and Smallmouth Bass, to Speckled Trout and Redfish and off-shore fishing along the Texas Coast, Texas has it all.
 Most are familiar with the world class fishing for largemouth bass and the outstanding Speckled trout and Redfish in the Texas Bays.
 However Texas offers a whole lot more in the way of fishing.
 Come see what Texas has to offer in Freshwater and Saltwater fishing.
-Texas 2014 fishing Conditions & Forecast Freshwater lakes and Rivers As mentioned on our home page, much of Texas has been blessed with substantial rain through the first days of June 2014.
-While it has slowed or stopped the draw downs on most Texas lakes, most lakes are running below normal pool levels.
+Texas 2015 fishing Conditions & Forecast Freshwater lakes and Rivers As mentioned on our home page, much of Texas has been blessed with substantial rain through the first days of June 2015.
+While the spring 2015 rains have flooded or raised most Texas lakes to normal pool on most Texas lakes, a few lakes such as Choke Canyon, Falcon, Amistad, in south Texas and Travis, Buchanan, and the group of upper Colorado River lakes in the San Angelo Abilene areas are running below normal but nuch higher pool levels .
 That does effect the fishing, but the good guides adapt and fish the lake conditions as presented.
 Lakes such as Fork, Amistad, Falcon, Toledo Bend, Sam Rayburn, etc will continue to offer great largemouth bass fishing, and other lakes will continue to offer good to great fishing for the other species of fish.

 Saltwater Texas bays are holding very well with the exception of Baffin Bay & the Upper Laguna Madre.
-2014 is turning out to be a great one for bay fishing for most of the Texas bays and we hope it can continue through the remainder of 2014.
-Offshore fishing is doing outstanding, again allowing for the windy spring and early summer, conditions have allow for good fishing with the bigger fishing boats.
-The biggest concern with offshore fishing for 2014 is trying to adapt to the convoluted and misleading actions of the NMFS regarding Red Snapper and other species such as Amberjack, etc. Texas state waters out to 9 nautical miles will offer good fishing, but as most offshore charters fish in the Federal waters of 9 to 200 miles out, the NMFS has jurisdiction and T.O.O., along with everyone else had to wait until published dates are given for Red Snapper, Amberjack, and other species.
+2015 is turning out to be a great one for bay fishing for most of the Texas bays and we hope it can continue through the remainder of 2015.
+Offshore fishing is doing outstanding, again allowing for the wind calm spring, conditions have allow for good fishing on all boats.
+The biggest concern with offshore fishing for 20145 is trying to adapt to the convoluted and misleading actions of the NMFS regarding Red Snapper and other species such as Amberjack, etc. Texas state waters out to 9 nautical miles will offer good fishing, but as most offshore charters fish in the Federal waters of 9 to 200 miles out, the NMFS has jurisdiction and T.O.O., along with everyone else had to wait until published dates are given for Red Snapper, Amberjack, and other species.
 Regardless of the seasons and harvest limits posted by the NMFS, Texas offshore fishing for catching fish is shaping up to be a great year.
-You might be required to release most fish, but the action looks to be fantastic for the 2014 offshore scene in Texas.
-Update: Current NMFS Red Snapper Federal Season is June 1st through midnight June 8th, so 8 days to catch your two snapper limit per day.
-Plan a freshwater or saltwater charter, whether bay or offshore, for 2014 and let T.O.O. take care of everything regarding the charter planning while you take care of your own needs.
+You might be required to release most fish, but the action looks to be fantastic for the 2015 offshore scene in Texas.
+Update: Current NMFS Red Snapper Federal Season is June 1st through midnight June 8th for private boats so 8 days to catch your two snapper limit per day that way.
+For hire charter boats have a 44 day season, so fisherman wanting to keep their two federal water red snapper have until the middle of July to book a for hire private charter.
+NOTE: Texas Outdoor Organizers will not associate nor book any type of offshore charter with any offshore operation/captain that is aligned or a member of the Charter Fisherman's Association (CFA) organization.
+The captains aligned with the CFA have sold out their fishing rights to the Enviromental Defense Fund, an anti-hunting & hunting organization.
+Those captains that support and defend the CFA along with the EDF's backroom plan are long term planning to stop and destry the opportunity and access to fishing the Gulf of Mexico.
+T.O.O. will not offer any fishing options of those captains that support the CFA and their EDF bosses.
+Plan a freshwater or saltwater charter, whether bay or offshore, for 2015 and let T.O.O. take care of everything regarding the charter planning while you take care of your own needs.

 Texas Freshwater Fishing Largemouth Bass Smallmouth Bass Striped Bass Hybrid Striped Bass White Bass White & Black Crappie Channel, Blue, & Yellow Catfsih Red Drum (Redfish) Alligator Gar